-Regarding the lampstand of seven lamps in the earthly temple, i.e., the menorah, the Jewish Encyclopedia logically says, "The assumption that this seven-branched candlestick has a symbolic meaning is confirmed by Zec 4.1 et seq."
-Students of the Bible, Jewish and Christian, have felt this intuitively, and so have often speculated about what the lampstand of seven lamps in the holy place signified.
-In Jewish tradition, theories as to the Menorah's meaning run mostly in expected directions:
+Regarding the lampstand of seven lamps in the earthly temple, i.e., the Menorah, the Jewish Encyclopedia logically says, "The assumption that this seven-branched candle-stick has a symbolic meaning is confirmed by Zechariah 4.1 et seq."79 Having recognized the Menorah's symbolic character, therefore, students of the Bible, Jewish and Christian, have often speculated about what it signified.
+What did this lampstand of seven lamps, placed in the tabernacle's holy place, represent?
+In Jewish tradition, theories about the Menorah's meaning run mostly in directions we would expect:

 ... the menorah represented the creation of the universe in seven days, the center light symbolizing the Sabbath.
-The seven branches are the seven continents of the earth and the seven heavens, guided by the light of God.
+The seven branches are the seven continents of the earth and the seven heavens, guided by the light of God.80

-Additionally, however, Jewish tradition stated that "The seven lights may be said to represent the seven planets ...."
-Among Christian commentators, Walter L. Wilson conveys the thoughts of many when he writes, in connection with Ex 25.37, "The lampstand had seven branches, and these are generally taken to represent the sevenfold Spirit of God who is the Spirit of light."
-He repeats the thought in connection with Rev 4.5: "The passage tells us that these lamps do represent the Holy Spirit in His wonderful sevenfold aspect.
+Additionally, however, Jewish tradition stated that "The seven lights may be said to represent the seven planets" Among Christian commentators, Walter L. Wilson conveys the thoughts of many when he writes, in connection with Ex 25.37, "The lampstand had seven branches, and these are generally taken to represent the sevenfold Spirit of God who is the Spirit of light."
+He repeats the thought in connection with Revelation 4.5: "The passage tells us that these lamps do represent the Holy Spirit in His wonderful sevenfold aspect.
 The Spirit gives light and life."
 M. M. Kalisch, drawing attention to the almond decorations on the menorah, focused on the enlightening power of God's word, writing,

-It is well known that the almond-tree is a Biblical type for rapid growth and vigilance; it is among the first trees to produce buds and fruits (compare Num 17.16-24; Jer.
-1.11); and the almonds symbolize, therefore, on the candlestick, which is itself the emblem of enlightenment and knowledge, the quick diffusion and eternal efficacy of the latter through the word of God.
+It is well known that the almond-tree is a Biblical type for rapid growth and vigilance; it is among the first trees to produce buds and fruits (compare Nu 17.16-24; Je 1.11); and the almonds symbolize, therefore, on the candlestick, which is itself the emblem of enlightenment and knowledge, the quick diffusion and eternal efficacy of the latter through the word of $\mathsf{God}.^{83}$

-Victor E. Hoven, agreed that, "[The menorah] was a type of the word of God (Psa 119.105) ...."
-Benjamin Keach instead put the emphasis of the menorah's meaning on Christ Himself and His mystical body, i.e., the ministers of the gospel, as light-
+Victor E. Hoven, agreed that, "[The Menorah] was a type of the word of God (Ps 119.105)"84 Benjamin Keach instead put the emphasis of the Menorah's meaning on Christ Himself and His mystical body, i.e., the ministers of the gospel, as light-bearers to the

-&lt;sup>74 JE Vol. 3, p.
+79 JE Vol. 3, p.
 531.

-&lt;sup>75 JE Vol. 8, p.
+80 JE Vol. 8, p.
 494.

-&lt;sup>76 JE Vol. 3, pp. 532-533.
+81 JE Vol. 3, pp. 532-533.

-&lt;sup>77 Wilson, pp. 249-250.
+82 Wilson, pp. 249-250.

-&lt;sup>78 Kalisch, p.
+83 Kalisch, p.
 508.

-&lt;sup>79 Hoven, p.
+84 Hoven, p.
 174.

-bearers to the world, and more recently, W. W. Rugh follows suit.
-Patrick Fairbairn thought that the lampstand undoubtedly signified the Church empowered by the Spirit "to act under God as the bountiful dispenser of its grace and truth."
-Tremper Longman III, on the other hand, minimizes the idea of light associated with the menorah, and instead associates the lamp stand of the holy place with an Edenic tree, or the burning bush of Ex 3.
-He writes, "The menorah is essentially a tree," following with,
+world,85 and more recently, W. W. Rugh follows suit.86 Patrick Fairbairn thought that the lampstand undoubtedly signified the Church empowered by the Spirit "to act under God as the bountiful dispenser of its grace and truth."87 Tremper Longman III, on the other hand, minimizes the idea of light associated with the Menorah, and instead associates the lamp stand of the holy place with an Edenic tree, or the burning bush of Ex 3.88 He writes, "The menorah is essentially a tree," following with,

 That the place of God's presence is associated with a tree should not be surprising.
 After all, the place where humans and God fellowshipped freely with each other was in a garden, the Garden of Eden.
-The tabernacle, thus, represents the Garden of Eden as well as heaven on earth.
+The tabernacle, thus, represents the Garden of Eden as well as heaven on earth.89